GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/channel-list.md

 :::note
 The Channel List screen is backed by the low-level `ChatChannelListController` component which fetches channels from the API and keeps the list in sync with the remote.
-Read more about about channel list query and how `ChatChannelListController` works [here](../../client/controllers/channels.md).
+Read more about channel list query and how `ChatChannelListController` works [here](../../client/controllers/channels.md).
 :::

 ## Basic Usage